August 25, 2016

 We’re not talking about wandering onto Facebook in class here… it’s easy to get wrapped up in all the work that comes along with college (and of course the plethora of extracurricular activities available on campus) but it is vitally important to stay on top of managing your blood sugar and insulin levels.
 Always be cognizant of how you are feeling when studying because studying with highs and lows can negatively impact your grades.
 Time flies by when you are y keeping control you can study more effectively.
 Pay special attention to those moments when it starts to feel like you definitely need another cup of coffee.
 Do yourself a favor and get a three-ring notebook to make your own Blood Sugar Log and record your numbers.
 Consider it your first college assignment.

 Fight the Freshman 15

 Fending off the freshman 15 is especially important for Diabetics!
-On-campus cafeterias will most-likely have carb counts on meals, but if yours doesn’t there a some handy carb counting apps you can rely on for a good estimate.
-Find a workout buddy and keep each other accountable to being active.
+On-campus cafeterias will most likely have carb counts on meals, but if yours doesn’t there are some handy carb counting apps you can rely on for a good estimate.
+Find a workout buddy and keep each other accountable for being active.
 Make a plan to be at the gym and your bodies will thank you.